surprisehighway/craft-taxcloud/README.md

 You can see the full TaxCloud API response in the order line item's `sourceSnapshot`.

-> **NOTE** TaxCloud sets the sales tax per line item, so you may want to disable the display of that in your cart templates.
+> **NOTE:** TaxCloud sets the sales tax per line item, so you may want to disable the display of that in your cart templates.
 The total tax is calculated automatically by Commerce.

 ### A note about address verification